isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1473.md

 ### Description

-The flange spreader aids the process of separation of two connecting flanges for the replacement of the flange gasket.
+The automatic flange spreader aids the process of separating two connecting flanges for the replacement of the flange gasket.
 It aids the maintenance of flange joints through a safe and efficient way.

+Cost of equipment capped at $4,000 per unit

 ### Details of Solution